Strong Form Efficiency (Economics) - Explained

 It is important to emphasize that the strong form efficiency is the only version of the efficient market hypothesis that reveal insider information about the market, this is proprietary information.
 The information will not benefit an investor in terms of getting high returns as a result of the information revealed.
 For example, the chief technology officer (CTO) of a firm is fully aware that revealing proprietary information such as information about the internal development of rollout of a new product will jeopardize the standard rollout.
 According to strong form efficiency, if the information is revealed to the public after the product has been released, the stock price of the company will not be affected by the insider and public information revealed.

-References for Strong Form Efficiency
+Academic Research on Strong Form Efficiency